esper-io/dev-docs/docs/home/espercli.md

 ```
 #### Sub commands
 #### 1. list
-List sub command used to list all devices and can filter results by using different options listed below.
-Pagination used to limit the number of results, default is 20 results per page.
+List sub command is used to list all devices and can filter results by using different options mentioned below.
+Pagination is used to limit the number of results; default is 20 results per page.
 ```sh
 $ espercli device list [OPTIONS]
 ```